h2tc-roboticsx/h2tc-roboticsx.github.io/tools.md

 Once the interface is launched, you can navigate the visualization through the following operations:

-1. `space`: play/pause the videos of all streams
-2. `right arrow`: pause the video if played and forward to the next frame
-3. `left arrow`: pause the video if played and backward to the last frame
+&ensp; 1. `space`: play/pause the videos of all streams &ensp; 2. `right arrow`: pause the video if played and forward to the next frame &ensp; 3. `left arrow`: pause the video if played and backward to the last frame

 Below is an example of visualizing a take: